“Lisa! Get our bug-out-bags; we have to leave. I’m going to run the livestock into the woods; meet me there.”

 This is not the time to leave.
-It would be best if you worked with your neighbors to protect your street.
+Work with your neighbors to protect your street.

 Power is out

 The disaster is widespread, crews are not working in your area to restore power, but neighbors are working together.
-Relief agencies have set up supply stations for people to get food and water.
+And relief agencies have set up supply stations for food and water.

-A situation like this is a toss-up if you have a retreat location to bug-out too, but I would stay and work with my neighbors to protect the neighborhood.
+A situation like this is a toss-up.
+If you have a retreat location, you could go.
+Or you could stay and work with your neighbors.

 Power is out

-The disaster is widespread; crews are not working in your area to restore power, and neighbors are not working together.
-Relief agencies have not set up supply stations for people to get food and water.
+The disaster is widespread; crews are not working in your area to restore power, neighbors are not working together, and relief agencies have not set up supply stations for food and water.

-It’s time to go if you have a retreat location to go to, but it may be better to stay put if you do not.
-Moving to a hidden safe room will be your best bet if you have one; if not, it may be you against your neighbors.
-If you hit the road with nowhere to go, it will be you against everyone else.
+This is the time to leave if you have a retreat location.
+But it may be better to stay home if you do not.
+Moving to a hidden safe room will be your best bet if you have one.